Jensen6842/Jensen6842/README.md

 # Hi there, I'm Jensen! 👋
-- 🔭 I’m currently working on **[INT2 Team Project: CNNs](https://github.com/INT2-Group-36/group-assessment)**

-- 🌱 I’m currently learning **Haskell and TensorFlow**

 - 😄 Pronouns: **He/They**

-- 💻 Any repositories in the format such as 'THE1' or 'CCCP' are my code from taught modules at the [University of York](https://www.york.ac.uk/).
+- 💻 Any repositories names that are 4 character acronyms are for taught modules at the [University of York](https://www.york.ac.uk/).

 <p align="left">
 </p>